-With the Job Alerts plugin, registered users on your site can create job alerts based on searches (by keyword, location keyword, category) which are delivered by email either daily, weekly or fortnightly.
+With the Job Alerts plugin, registered users on your site can create job alerts based on searches (by keyword, location keyword, category) delivered by email daily, weekly or fortnightly.

-Note: Geolocation and Radius settings on the Alerts page are added by the Job Manager Geolocation plugin, and do not exist in the core WPJM plugin or any addons made by Automattic.
+Note: the Job Manager Geolocation plugin adds Geolocation and Radius settings on the Alerts page and does not exist in the core WPJM plugin or any addons made by Automattic.

 Installation